 Turkestan ( Turkistan )

 Turkestan is a historic region of central Asia.
-Western, or Russian, Turkestan extended from the Caspian Sea in the west to the Chinese frontier in the east and from the Aral-Irtysh watershed in the north to the borders of Iran and Afghanistan in the south.
-Eastern, or Chinese, Turkestan comprised the western provinces of China, now the Xinjiang Uygur Autonomous Region.
-Southern, or Afghan, Turkestan referred to a small area of N Afghanistan.
-Politically, what was formerly called Russian Turkestan and Soviet Central Asia includes the nations of Turkmenistan, Uzbekistan, Tajikistan, and Kyrgyzstan and the southern portion of Kazakhstan.
+Western, or Russian Turkestan extended from the Caspian Sea in the west to the Chinese frontier in the east and from the Aral-Irtysh watershed in the north to the borders of Iran and Afghanistan in the south.
+Eastern, or Chinese, Turkestan comprised the western provinces of China, now the Xinjiang Region.
+Southern, or Afghan, Turkestan referred to a small area of North Afghanistan.
+Politically, what was formerly called Russian Turkestan and Soviet Central Asia included the nations of Turkmenistan, Uzbekistan, Tajikistan, and Kyrgyzstan and the southern portion of Kazakhstan.
 See map of Central Asia.

 Ushak ( Usak, Oushak )

 Town in west central Anatolia.
-Ushag rugs have been woven in Ushak since the 15th century.
+Ushak rugs have been woven in Ushak since the 16th century.

 Veramin ( Varamin )